Tuanp703/Donations/docs/design_pattern_decisions.md

 My design allows for the contract to operate autonomously and in a decentralized fashion.
 With exception of the emergency circuit breaker, the contract will handle beneficiary selection, donation collection, and payments to contract owner and beneficiary.
 I also implemented a self-destruct call which allows the contract to be terminated.
 This self-destruct is only accessible to the contract owner.

 ## Security Analysis
 Due to the nascent nature of blockchain technology and Solidity, additional reviews were considered to reduce any risks of having high or critical vulnerabilities exist in the contract.
-Accordingly, I utilized two well-regard automated static and dynamic scanners to further evaluate the security posture of the contracts:
+Accordingly, I utilized two well-regarded automated static and dynamic scanners to further evaluate the security posture of the contracts:

     1. SmartDec SmartCheck
     2. Chainsecurity Securify
+    3. MythX

 Using these scans I am able to adjust and reprogram the contract as needed to eliminate any high or critical vulnerabilities.
 As of final deployment, there are currently no high or critical vulnerabilities exist in the contract.